someengineering/resoto.com/blog/2022/03-03-aggregating-search-data/index.md

 ![Instance Relationships](./img/carz_structure.svg)

-The above diagram illustrates the relationship between compute instances.
-AWS resources are attached to a region, while GCP resources are associated with a zone.
+The above diagram illustrates the relationship between compute instances. <abbr title="Amazon Web Services">AWS</abbr> resources are attached to a region, while <abbr title="Google Cloud Platform">GCP</abbr> resources are associated with a zone.
 Each instance also has a `instance_type` predecessor node.
 To access properties of ancestor nodes of a given kind, we can use the following notation:

 ```bash
 > search is(instance) | aggregate